kgisl/pythonFDP/notes/cs3003-unit4-examples.md

                      `print(alist[-1], alist[0])`
              - If `ulist` is a non-zero list, what is the difference between `ulist[0]` versus `ulist.pop(0)`?
             - Contrast between `del`, `pop` and `remove` effect on a list
-            - Write a code snippet which operates on a list and prints every element and by the time i
+            - Write a code snippet which operates on a list and prints every element in it.
+By the time it is done, the list must be empty.
         - Merging
 	        - In how many ways can you append two lists?
 	        -  What does the method `extend` perform for a list?